 But I am also a consumer.
 I pay for several learning opportunities every month, so I have similar questions.
 When do I register, and when do I sit it out?

-Ask yourself these five questions whenever you
+Ask yourself these five questions whenever you are tempted to pay

 Amelia Island Artists Workshop is organizing my 2-day art-marketing workshop in Northeast Florida on October 16-17, 2010.
 Their unique business model is something I thought you might be interested in hearing about.

 Two art-marketing workshops are coming up in May: one in Pennsylvania (May 11-12) and another in Delaware (May 14-15).
 If you are anywhere near these states(or if you can hop on a train or plane), please consider coming to one of these events.
 I’d love to meet you!

 The 4th annual smARTist® Telesummit will help you kick off the New Year.
 If you’ve never before attended this amazing event, it’s time to think about it.

 On January 21-29, 13 experts will share tips and tools to help your art career soar.

 You don’t have to travel anywhere, but can access everything with a telephone.
 Just dial in and listen OR, if you prefer, download the recordings later.